 The madrasa is closed to visitors, but a glimpse of its courtyard is possible from the top of the minaret.

 So is a view of the domed arcade surrounding the mosque's courtyard.
-In the distance is the Ark.
+In the distance is the Ark or citadel.

-An anti-photogenic view of the ensemble, taken from a street behind the bauble gauntlet and, with its evocation of rubble, more accurate than prettier pictures.
+An anti-photogenic view of the ensemble, taken from a street behind the bauble gauntlet.
+With its evocation of rubble, this picture is more accurate than prettier ones.